Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Experiment

-We consider four global system parameters as being important and hold these fixed across realizations of a given ensemble.
-These are: the dimension for wave propagation $\mathcal{D}$ ($\mathcal{D}\in \{1,2,3\}$), number of scattering channels $M$ ($M\in \{1,\dots,\infty\}$, although our PNA has a limit of $M\leq4$), Dyson class $\beta$ ($\beta\in \{1,2\}$), and uniform dissipation $\eta$ ($\eta\in \{0,\dots,\infty\}$).
-The Lorentz reciprocity of a system can be broken, changing $\beta$ from 1 to 2, by adding a magnetized ferrite in the propagation path of the microwaves \cite{Dietz2007,Dietz2009,Lawniczak2009,Lawniczak2010,Lawniczak2011,Bittner2014,Castaneda2022}.
-Note that $\eta$ is a dimensionless quantity given by $\eta := \tau_H\tilde{\eta}$ where $\tilde{\eta}$ is an absorption rate proportional to the average mode bandwidth \cite{Buttiker1986,Brouwer1996,Kuhl2013}.
-The Heisenberg time $\tau_{H} = \frac{2\pi}{\Delta}$ can be related to the mean dwell time of waves in a scattering environment, where $\Delta$ is the mean mode spacing in frequency units.
-Hence, the absorption strength $\eta$ is inherently tied to our system dimension $\mathcal{D}$, as the larger systems have longer dwell times which cause the waves to be more strongly attenuated.
-Since both $\tilde{\eta}$ and $\tau_H$ (for $\mathcal{D}>1$) are frequency dependent \cite{Lei2022}, by measuring in different frequency bands we can systematically vary the value of $\eta$.
+Note that $\eta$ is a dimensionless quantity given by $\eta := \tau_H\tilde{\eta}$ where $\tilde{\eta}$ is an internal dissipation rate proportional to the average mode bandwidth \cite{Buttiker1986,Brouwer1996,Kuhl2013}.
+The Heisenberg time $\tau_{H} = \frac{2\pi}{\Delta}$ can be related to the mean delay time of waves in a scattering environment, where $\Delta$ is the mean mode spacing in frequency units.
+Hence, the cavity absorption strength $\eta$ is inherently tied to our system dimension $\mathcal{D}$, as the larger systems have longer delay times which cause the waves to be more strongly attenuated.
+Since both $\tilde{\eta}$ and $\tau_H$ (for $\mathcal{D}>1$) are frequency dependent \cite{Lei2022}, by measuring the same system in different frequency bands we can systematically vary the value of $\eta$.
 Distributing absorbers in a cavity \cite{Hemmady2005,Hemmady2005b,Hemmady2006,Hemmady2006c} or attenuators on the bonds of a graph \cite{Hul2005,Lawniczak2023,Lawniczak2019} is another way to change $\eta$, though these methods can only increase the loss.
-One can also employ cryogenics to decrease $\eta$ \cite{Hemmady2006,Xiao2018,Ma2023}.
+One can also employ cryogenic cooling to decrease $\eta$ \cite{Graf92,Hemmady2006,Dietz2015,Xiao2018,Ma2023}.
 For this paper we have prepared systems with $\eta$ varying from $1.8$ to $145$, which covers well what has been considered the low, moderate, and high absorption strength regimes \cite{Sanchez2003,Hul2004,Hemmady2005,Fyodorov2004,Savin2005,Lawniczak2008,Lawniczak2019}.
+Table~\ref{ENS_Table} in Appendix~\ref{App_ENS} has the values of the parameters and number of realizations in each measured ensemble.